James Hamblin (ice hockey)

 James Hamblin (born April 27, 1999) is a Canadian professional ice hockey player currently playing for the Bakersfield Condors in the American Hockey League (AHL) as a prospect to the Edmonton Oilers of the National Hockey League (NHL).

 Playing career

-Undrafted into the NHL, Hamblin played major junior hockey for the Medicine Hat Tigers, and served as the team's captain from 2017 to 2020.
-He signed an American Hockey League contract with the Bakersfield Condors in April 2020, then was signed to an NHL contract with the Oilers in March 2022.
-He played in his first NHL game on November 28, 2022.
+Hamblin played four seasons for the Medicine Hat Tigers of the Western Hockey League (WHL), serving as the team's captain from 2017 through 2020.

+On April 30, 2020, Hamblin signed a two-year contract with the Bakersfield Condors of the American Hockey League (AHL).
+He spent part of the 2020–21 season on loan with Östersunds IK of Hockeyettan due in part to the COVID-19 pandemic.
+Hamblin recorded 25 points in 23 games before returning to North America to play for the Condors.
+In 38 games for the club, he scored seven goals and eight assists for 15 points.

+On March 2, 2022, Hamblin signed a one-year contract with the Condors' National Hockey League (NHL) affiliate, the Edmonton Oilers.
+On November 28, 2022, Hamblin skated in his first career NHL game in a 4–3 win over the Florida Panthers.

+On November 18, 2023, Hamblin recorded his first career goal, scoring against Jonas Johansson in a 6–4 loss against the Tampa Bay Lightning.
+In his reaction to the goal, Hamblin pointed upwards and stated "that's for you, mom," dedicating the milestone to his late mother Gina, who died of cancer in September 2017.

 Personal

-Hamblin was born and raised in Edmonton, and played minor hockey at the South Side Athletic Club before being drafted into the Western Hockey League.
+Hamblin was born and raised in Edmonton, and played minor hockey at the South Side Athletic Club (SSAC), including one season of overlap on the SSAC Lions of the Alberta Major Bantam Hockey League with future Edmonton Oiler teammates Tyler Benson and Stuart Skinner, before being drafted into the Western Hockey League.

 He is the son of Tim and Gina Hamblin.
 His father was a physical education teacher at Leduc Composite High School, just south of Edmonton.
-His mother, Gina, died of cancer in 2017.
+His mother, Gina, died of cancer in September 2017.